CocoSungMin/Gachon_SW_Colorization_Contest/README.md

 Also for Learning Rate , we used , 1e-2 , 2e-2 , 1e-3 , 1e-4 , 2e-4 , 25e-5
 Like 1e-2 to 2e-4 shows a lot of blurred pixel with aritifacts but when learning with 25e-5 the epochs goes on the frequency of the artifacts goes down.

 First time we trained with batch size 4.
 But after we get lowest losses, the same losses has different performances ( not that big differences but not same ).
 So we tested the Best performance model files through test.py and select 122th epochs model.
-Than increasing batchsize , training again from epochs 122.
+Then increasing batchsize , training again from 122th epochs .
 After that we got those score in leaderboard at CVIP Colorization Challenges.

 ------------------------